FraserThompson/DoctorPricerScrapers/README.md

 If you get some bullshit about the migration PKEY being wrong then I guess the migrations table got messed up somehow, try reindexing it after logging into psql:

 `REINDEX TABLE django_migrations;`

+If you have an issue with old data needing to be altered for a scheme change you can get into a db shell with

+`python manage.py dbshell`

+Then run a query like:

+`UPDATE dp_server_prices SET csc = False;`

 ### Model